 Flow cytometry is a powerful tool that measures the functional and structural characteristics of heterogeneous mixtures of cells and particles in suspension based on their ability to scatter light.
 The cell sorting function separates these cells physically into their different classes.
 Researchers have the capability to analyze and sort cells by differences in physiology, metabolism, morphology and other characteristics.
 The ability to distinguish different cell types is limited only by the ability to attach specific fluorescent markers to the cells.

 Four instruments are available for use:

-The FACScan (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from five parameters that include: Relative size, granularity or cell complexity and three fluorescence channels.
-The excitation source is a 15mW Argon Laser tuned to 488nm.
+The FACScanto II (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from six fluorescence parameters and has two lasers: 488nm and 640nm.

 The LSRII (BD Biosciences, San Jose, CA) is an analyzer capable of acquiring and analyzing data from 16 fluorescence parameters and has five lasers: 355nm, 405nm, 488nm, 532 nm and 640nm.

 The Reflection (iCyt, Champaign, IL) is a Special Project cell sorter with ten fluorescence parameters and four lasers: 355nm, 405nm, 488nm, and 640nm.